- chapter 3 Body

-In order to be able to walk at around 1Hz, or one pace per second, our brains will need to be able to drive muscles at this kind of pace (and faster for running).
+In order to be able to walk at around 1Hz, or one pace per second, our brains need to be able to drive muscles at this kind of pace (and faster for running).
 This may well affect the way we can keep time.
-Orchestral conductors say that the slowest beat they can reliably keep is about 40 beats per minute; that is about that of a very slow walking pace.
-While we often think that we dance to music, it may well be that it is the other way round; our natural sense of rhythm comes form the length of a typical leg.
+Orchestral conductors say that the slowest beat they can reliably keep is about 40 beats per minute; that is about the same frequency as a very slow walking pace.
+While we often think that we dance to music, it may well be that it is the other way round; our natural sense of rhythm has its origins in the length of a typical leg.
 We don’t dance to music, we music to dance.

 Box 3.3 How quick are you?

-You can measure this round trip time for yourself.
+You can measure for yourself this round trip time form eyes to muscles.
 Take a sheet of paper (A4 or US letter).
 Hold the paper at the top, and ask a friend to put their fingers close to the bottom of the sheet and be ready to catch the paper when it falls.
 Then let go.
 Mark on the paper where they caught it.
 Do this several times, each time they will catch it a slightly different place.

 The average distance between the mark and where they catch it tells you the total reaction time, from seeing the paper move, to actually moving their fingers.
 You can work this out using the speed of fall (1/2 g t2):

 |reaction time||distance fallen|